The Cardinalities of Intervals of Equational Theories and Logics: Main results

 \section{Main results}

 The core idea behind the proofs in this section is \emph{coding}.
-If the language is countable, there are only countably many equations, which can be effectively coded by natural numbers.
+If the language $\L$ is countable, then there are only countably many equations.
+These equations can be effectively coded by natural numbers relative to an oracle for $\L$, corresponding to the arity map of the function symbols in $\L$.
 For instance, one may employ a standard G\"odel numbering based on prime factorization or a pairing function.
-Then, the set $\sf{Eq} = \{i \in \omega: \text{$i$ is a code of an equation}\}$ is recursive.
+Then, the set $\sf{Eq} = \{i \in \omega: \text{$i$ is a code of an equation in $\L$}\}$ is recursive in $\L$.
 Let $\phi_i$ denote the equation with code $i$.
 Equational theories $\Phi$ then correspond to particular kinds of elements $A \in 2^\omega$, i.e., infinite $0$-$1$ sequences, in such a way that $A(i) = 1$ iff $\phi_i \in \Phi$.
 These will be the reals coding set of sentences satisfying some basic properties, such as the inclusion of all identities $s \approx s$ and closure under substitutions.
 In that case, we also call $A$ the code of $\Phi$.
 We will be loose on the distinction between an equational theory and its code if there is no confusion.
 As every equational theory has a unique code, instead of counting equational theories, we can count elements of $2^\omega$, i.e., reals, where descriptive set theory applies.
 If we can show that the set of reals corresponding to a class of equational theories is in a specific complexity class, such as Borel, we can draw from descriptive set theory consequences on the cardinality of that class of equational theories.
 Since in modal logic the language is finite, it falls under a special case of the above observation.

 We start with intervals of equational theories.
 Let $\T$ and $\Eq$ respectively be the sets of codes of all terms and equations.
 Let $\Phi_0$ and $\Phi_1$ be equational theories.
 Recall that the \emph{interval} between $\Phi_0$ and $\Phi_1$ is the set